 3. Kyoto Udon

-- Kyoudon Kisoba Okakita (11am-5pm; closed Tuesdays) – a busy Michelin udon restaurant in front of Okazaki Park that serves delicious tempura cold udon and other udon noodles.
+- Kyoudon Kisoba Okakita (11am-5pm; closed Tuesdays & Wednesdays) – located next to Okazaki Park, the udon restaurant serves delicious tempura cold udon and egg soup udon.

-- Yamamoto Menzo (10am-4pm; closed Thursdays) – next door to Kyoudon Kisoba Okakita, is also a Michelin udon restaurant.
+- Yamamoto Menzo (10am-4pm; closed Thursdays) – next door to Kyoudon Kisoba Okakita, is another udon restaurant.
 But you have to make a reservation to try their burdock udon.
 Otherwise, buy the takeout and eat it at the park.

 - Hinode Udon (11am-3pm; closed Sundays) – udon restaurant at the east end of the city serving lunch only.
 Use the Google Translate app to translate the menu or choose one of the curry udon noodles from the photo menu.